codetwiddler/react-task-list-ts/README.md

 ### `npm start`

-This will runs the app in development mode.\
+This will run the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\